 Definition 5.3.5.
 We say a diagram is graph-like with Hadamards when it satisfies all the conditions for being graph-like (Definition 5.1.7), except that inputs and outputs are also allowed to be connected to Z-spiders via a Hadamard.

-Note that a graph-like diagram with Hadamards can be easily transformed into a graph-like diagram by introducing some additional Z-spiders using the (id) rule.
+Note that a graph-like diagram with Hadamards can be easily transformed into a graph-like diagram by introducing some additional Z-spiders using the rule.
 So how do we get rid of the final internal spiders in a Clifford diagram?
-Note that each of those spiders has a 0 or π phase and is only connected to boundary spiders (in particular, it is connected to at least one boundary spider, since otherwise it would just be a floating scalar we can ignore).
+Note that each of those spiders has a or phase and is only connected to boundary spiders (in particular, it is connected to at least one boundary spider, since otherwise it would just be a floating scalar we can ignore).
 The first step is to introduce some dummy Hadamards and identity spiders to make this boundary spider into an internal spider:

-(5.15)
+| (5.15) |

 Definition 5.3.6.
 We say a Clifford diagram is in GSLC form when it is graph-like with Hadamards and has no internal spiders.